adobe/aepsdk-react-native/packages/optimize/README.md

 See [Requirements and Installation](https://github.com/adobe/aepsdk-react-native#requirements) instructions on the main page

-Download the `@adobe/react-native-aepoptimize` node package from the github pre-release and save it to a folder.
+Download the `@adobe/react-native-aepoptimize` node package from the [One Drive url](https://adobe-my.sharepoint.com/:u:/p/shtomar/EfdVTaUkBnFNnwbfBVISCuIBbA9WU4SfXNFzT05UH8iSog?e=24eG1j) and save it to a folder.
 Install the `@adobe/react-native-aepoptimize` package:

 ```bash